-Jefferson County, West Virginia is blessed with thousands of historic resources, over 60 sites listed on the National Register of Historic Places, a National Historical Park and some of the oldest structures in the great State of West Virginia.
+Jefferson County, West Virginia is blessed with thousands of historic resources, over 60 sites listed on the National Register of Historic Places, a National Historical Park and some of the oldest structures in the great state of West Virginia.
 To this day, some of the earliest beginnings of American history can still be seen as vestigial reminders of our shared past.
-But as time moves on, and the inevitable development of our cultural resources occurs, Jefferson County needs a home grown capacity to preserve these important pieces of our history.
+As time moves on, and the inevitable development of our cultural resources occurs, Jefferson County needs a home grown capacity to preserve these important pieces of our history.